openstack-archive/networking-ovs-dpdk/doc/source/getstarted/devstack/centos.rst

 Install required packages
 -------------------------
-Devstack will pull down the required packages, but for the initial clone we need git, socat, kernel-devel and redhat-lsb-core and update all packages for yum.
+Devstack will pull down the required packages, but for the initial clone we need git, socat.

-| sudo yum install -y kernel-devel git socat redhat-lsb-core
+| sudo yum install -y git socat
 | sudo yum update

 The system will need to be rebooted for the changes to take effect.